tinspham209/zoom-clone-expressjs/README.md

   - append 'li' tag when server send the message
   - tracking to scrollBottom when chat_window is full
   - set mute/unmute audio, play/stop video button onClick

+Next Steps:

+- Responsive for App
+- Add notification when user connect/disconnect to room

 ### Directory Structure